tazlord/BytesConverter/README.md

 - `public static double Convert(double number, Unit units)`: Convert a number to the selected data storage units.
 - `public static double Convert(double number, Unit units, Round rounding, int precision)`: Convert a number to the selected data storage units with optional rounding.
+- `private static double RoundUp`: Round a number up to the specified decimal precision.
+- `private static double RoundDown`: Round a number down to the specified decimal precision.
+- `private static double Truncate`: Truncate a number to the specified decimal precision.

 #### Enums